Meet Our Bee Team

 Service with Distinction

 Col. Pamela Mindt (r) is a Beekeeper residing in Oregon.
 She has served her country with distinction and has been awarded the Bronze Star for her work as a commander in Iraq.
 She was awarded a Meritorious Service medal for her work at Guantanamo.
 Col. Mindt obtained her Masters Degree in social work from the University of Nebraska in 1983.
-In addition to working with Pollinators, she is also involved in dog and cat rescue.
+In addition to working with Pollinators, she keeps goats, horses and is also involved in dog and cat rescue.
 She and her wife reside with their many four legged friends in Redmond.

 Col. Pamela Mindt (r)